Meet the Committee

 Rebekah Luff LGBT Officer: Job Description Email

-The local representative of LGBT members within the CLP, works to ensure that LGBT members are fully involved in the work of the local party.
-They also take a leading role in making sure that the campaigning work of the constituency reaches out and engages with LGBT voters in the community.
+The local representative of LGBTQ+ members within the CLP, works to ensure that members are fully involved in the work of the local party.
+They also take a leading role in making sure that the campaigning work of the constituency reaches out and engages with LGBTQ+ voters in the community.

 Martin Heath and Emma Sheffield Communications & Social Media Officer (Job Share) Job Description